-We have three Windows 10 desktop PCs for use by the public.
-The machines are internet-capable and are linked to the library printer.
+We have three desktop PCs for use by the public.
+The machines use Windows 10, are internet-capable and are linked to the library printer.
 One PC is also linked to a scanner.

-COVID-19: The computers are socially-distanced from each other.
-In addition, the workstations are separated by plastic screens and are sanitised by library staff before every new user.
+COVID-19: The computers are socially-distanced from each other, separated by plastic screens and each station is sanitised by library staff before every new user.

 It is best to book a computer session in advance by ringing us on 01609 534584.
 We are only accepting bookings for maximum 45-minute sessions at the moment to optimise availability for our customers and to allow the workstations to be sanitised between sessions.